Cheapest Health Insurance in Michigan: Affordable Plans for 2026

 About Mark Fitzpatrick

-Mark Fitzpatrick, a Licensed Property and Casualty (P&C) Insurance Producer in Connecticut, is MoneyGeek's resident insurance expert.
-He has spent nearly a decade analyzing the market, first at LendingTree and now at MoneyGeek, where he has produced original research on hundreds of carriers and millions of rates across auto, home, renters, health and life insurance.
+Mark Fitzpatrick, a licensed Property and Casualty (P&C) Insurance Producer in Connecticut, is MoneyGeek's resident insurance expert.
+He has spent nearly a decade analyzing the market, first at LendingTree and now at MoneyGeek, where he produces original research on hundreds of carriers and millions of rates across auto, home, renters, health and life insurance.

-He writes about economics and insurance on MoneyGeek so people can make coverage decisions with confidence.
-His insurance insights have been featured in The Washington Post, The New York Times and NPR, among other media outlets.
+He covers economics and insurance at MoneyGeek, and his work has been featured in The Washington Post, The New York Times and NPR, among other outlets.

-Like all MoneyGeek analysts, he draws on independent cost and consumer experience data, and no insurance company partnership influences his recommendations.
+Like all MoneyGeek analysts, he draws on independent cost and consumer experience data.
+No insurance company partnership influences his recommendations.

 Sources